Burnett01/c2b-session/README.md

 //Optionally set a timeout (min) for sessions... sessionManager.setTimeout(1);

-//and you can pass a function too sessionManager.setTimeout(1, function(ident, time){
+//as of version 0.0.3 you can pass a function too sessionManager.setTimeout(1, function(ident, time){
     console.log(`[SESSION] ID ${ident} timed-out (${time})`);
 });